 - Section: 03 – The section number assigned by the department.

 - Title: Hist Of Civilization I – The course title.
-Abbreviated versions of longer course titles may be used.
+Abbreviated versions of long course titles may be used.
 Descriptions of all courses appear within their respective departments in numerical order by course number.

 - Available Seats: 0 – This is the total number of students that may sign up for this class.

-- Class meets MWF – The days the class meets, in this case each Monday, Wednesday, and Friday.
+- Class meets MWF – The days the class meets, in this case, each Monday, Wednesday, and Friday.
 Other abbreviations include “MW” or Monday and Wednesday, “TR” or Tuesday and Thursday, “S” means Saturday, “U” means Sunday, and “TBA” indicates “to be announced.”
 “TBA” is often used for online classes.

 - Time: 10:00 am – 10:50 am – The time the class begins and ends.
 The abbreviation TBA in this place means “to be announced.”
 The exact time for TBA courses will be provided by the department or instructor.

 - Instructor: Anson, Edward M. – The name of the instructor assigned to this class.
 If the word “Staff” appears here, the teacher for the class had not yet been assigned at the time the schedule was prepared.

 Registering for Classes Using BOSS